vituum/docs/docs/guide/features.md

 It's also a bridge for developers who still depend on template engines or older front-end tools like **gulp** or **grunt** and want to migrate to **Vite**.

+Vituum can be also used as a static site generator, but we recommend using [Astro](https://astro.build/) or [Eleventy](https://www.11ty.dev/) for full such experience.

 ## 🛠️ Predefined config and integrations
 Learn more how Vituum changes the default Vite config in [here](/config/)